Year 2 2024 - 2025

 Phonics

-During Science this half term, we will be learning about living things and their habitats
+During Science this half term, we will be learning about plants.

 We will: